 A good starting point is to become aware of all crime victim services within your jurisdiction.
 The Office for Victims of Crime sponsors an On-line Victim Services Directory, where contact information about victim assistance programs can be accessed by state, city, zip code, and/or types of services provided.
 To help create a roster of victim services within a jurisdiction, visit the Directory of Crime Victim Services.

-There are a number of excellent resources available from Justice Solutions that address crime victims’ needs and offender programming and that engage victims and survivors, including the following:
+There are many excellent resources available from Justice Solutions that address crime victims’ needs and offender programming and that engage victims and survivors, including the following:

 These resources can be accessed free from Justice Solutions’ website, under “Articles and Publications,” at www.justicesolutions.org.